NRC: Registered voters left out of list won’t be marked ‘doubtful’, they can vote, says EC

 The Election Commission on Friday said that registered voters who were excluded from the final list of the National Register of Citizens in Assam will not be marked “doubtful”, The Indian Express reported.
 Doubtful, or D voters, are people whose citizenship is in dispute.

 Over 19 lakh people were left out of the register in Assam.
 Out of 3.3 crore applicants, 3.11 were included in the final NRC list that was published on August 31.
-It is, however, unclear how many out of those excluded in the state are registered to vote at present.
+It is, however, unclear how many out of those excluded in the state are registered to vote.

 “The Home Ministry’s clarification leaves little room for debate,” an unidentified senior official of the Election Commission said.
 “There will be no suo motu deletion from the electoral roll based on the final NRC.
 Also, those excluded will not be marked as ‘D’ voters.”